-The District's outstanding note from direct borrowings and direct placements related to governmental activities of \$56,811 contains provisions that in an event of default, either by (1) unable to make principal or interest payments (2) false or misrepresentation is made to the lender (3) become insolvent or make an assignment for the benefit of its creditors (4) if the lender at any time in good faith believes that the prospect of payment of any indebtedness is impaired.
+The District's outstanding liability from direct borrowings and direct placements related to governmental activities of \$83,387 contains provisions that in an event of default, either by (1) unable to make principal or interest payments (2) false or misrepresentation is made to the lender (3) become insolvent or make an assignment for the benefit of its creditors (4) if the lender at any time in good faith believes that the prospect of payment of any indebtedness is impaired.
 Upon the occurrence of any default event, the outstanding amounts, including accrued interest become immediately due and payable.
-The lease-purchase agreement is due in annual installments of \$27,270, with an imputed interest of 2%, through August 1, 2024.